Our cookies

 Signal bars with Sky and O2 logos

-You get identical signal on Sky Mobile and O2
+Coverage is identical on Sky and O2

 Sky Mobile and Telefonica deal screenshot